 - GreenDisk This one-stop service not only recycles all your technotrash, they also erase every scrap of data from said electronic materials in order to protect your privacy.
 A short list of items they accept includes: computers and related devices, CDs, phones, MP3 players, rechargeable batteries, cameras, film, even floppy disks and Beta tapes.
 You choose the package you want ($10 to ship 25 pounds of stuff, or get a Technotrash Can for the office at varying prices) and they take care of the rest, which involves refurbishing some items and properly recycling the rest.

-- Best Buy For those who’d rather not pay to get rid of stuff, Best Buy accepts many electronic items for recycling, although their list is not as extensive as GreenDisk.
+- Best Buy and Verizon For those who’d rather not pay to get rid of stuff, Best Buy accepts many electronic items for recycling, although their list is not as extensive as GreenDisk.
 See what items your local Best Buy will recycle.
+Verizon recycles mobile phones, tablets and hotspot devices from any carrier— postage paid by them.
+For every device, they donate $1 to HopeLine in support of domestic violence victims (and you may be eligible to receive a Verizon gift card).

 - Back Thru the Future This company offers free CD and DVD recycling (you pay shipping costs).
 They also offer astonishing facts: (1) It takes 300 cubic feet of natural gas, 2 cups of crude oil and 24 gallons of water to manufacture 1 pound of class 7 plastic or 30 CDs; and (2) one CD takes about 1 million years to decompose in the landfill!